siznax/trudell/about.md

 I am gathering and organizing material on GitHub because it is free, reliable, and durable.
-All data and media there will be uploaded to a new collection on the Internet Archive which has a mandate to protect, preserve, and make available this collection for free, forever, by virtue of its stated mission: "Universal Access to All Knowledge".
+All data and media there will be uploaded to a new collection to an organization which has a mandate to protect, preserve, and make available this collection for free, forever.

 I claim no right to do this.
 I am only a strongly like-minded human (and coincidental technologist).
 I was born in the U.S., but I am